 3. Vertical Aggregation:

 Companies with huge computing power, targeting specific verticals, create vertical aggregation platforms.
 Some even run these data harvesting platforms on the cloud.
 Bots are created and monitored, for specific verticals, and businesses in these platforms, with the need for virtually no human intervention.
-The pre-existing knowledge base for a vertical helps create bots efficiently, for it, and the performance of the bots, thus created, tend to be much better.
+The pre-existing knowledge base for a vertical helps create bots efficiently, and the performance of the bots, thus created, tends to be much better.

 4. XPath:

 XML Path Language or XPath is a query language that is used when extracting data from nodes of XML documents.
 XML documents follow a tree-like structure and XPATH is an easy way to access specific nodes and extract data from those nodes.
-XPath is used along with DOM parsing to extract data from websites, no matter they are static or dynamic.
+XPath is used along with DOM parsing to extract data from websites, no matter if they are static or dynamic.

 5. Text Pattern Matching: